Mengyanz/Paper_notes/KG_Refinement.md

 * Retrospective evaluation: human judges => carries out only on samples of the results, allow a very detailed analysis

 ##### Approaches for Completion of KGs
-Goal: incease the coverage of a KG
+Goal: increase the coverage of a KG
 ###### Internal Method
 (1) Complete Type assertions: predicting a type/class for an entity given some characteristics of the entity  => classification
 * features could be relations (link-based classification problems) e.g. an entity which has a director relation is likely to be a Moive